-The Importing Options dialog controls various options when importing files using the 'File > Import Hex...' menu option (see Import Hex...' menu option (see Importing Files for more information).
+The Importing Options dialog controls various options when importing files using the 'File > Import Hex...' menu option (see Importing/Exporting Files for more information).
 Open the Importing Options window by clicking 'Tools > Options...' and selecting Importing from the list.

 When importing data, some formats (such as Intel Hex or Motorola S-Records) may skip over some bytes.
 By default, the skipped bytes are assigned the byte value zero, but a different value can be specified by entering a number between 0 and 256 in the Default Import Byte field.